RoboCup-SSL/ssl-game-controller/README.md

 ![Screenshot of Interface](./doc/screenshot_interface.png)

+## Add your team name

+If you are a new team, please add your team name to [internal/app/engine/config.go](internal/app/engine/config.go).

 ## Usage

 If you just want to use this app, simply download the latest [release binary](https://github.com/RoboCup-SSL/ssl-game-controller/releases/latest).
 The binary is self-contained.
 No dependencies are required.

 You can also use pre-build docker images:

 ```shell script
 docker pull robocupssl/ssl-game-controller
 # Run GC with default configuration